e-kotov/ducksf/README.md

 alternative to
 `sf::st_interpolate_aw()` and `areal::aw_interpolate()`.

-Here are the speed boosts and memory savings you can expect:
+Here’s what you can expect for speed gains and memory savings (measured on projected planar data):

 ![](man/figures/vis-test-total.png)